cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.4_multiple_representations_for_abstract_data/exercise_2.75.md

 > Implement the constructor `make-from-mag-ang` in message-passing style.
 > This procedure should be analogous to the `make-from-real-imag` procedure given above.

+---

-We can write the constructor `make-from-mag-ang` as follows:
+We can implement the constructor `make-from-mag-ang` as follows:
 ```scheme
 (define (make-from-mag-ang r a)
   (define (dispatch op)